GiacomoVenezia/KhalDrogo/README.md

 # KhalDrogo - Monte Carlo Neutron Transport Code

 ## Description
 KhalDrogo is a Monte Carlo neutron transport simulation code designed for reactor criticality analysis.
-The first version of this code was developed as part of nuclear engineering studies for the Monte Carlo course held by Pofessor J. Leppanen at Aalto University.
+The first version of this code was developed as part of nuclear engineering studies for the Monte Carlo course held by Pofessor J. Leppänen at Aalto University.
 The code implements a robust delta tracking algorithm for efficient neutron transport in complex geometries.

 ## Features
 - Delta Tracking Algorithm: Efficient neutron transport through heterogeneous materials